-• Connect companion devices that will operate independently of a smartphone, with their own subscriptions.
+• Connecting devices that can operate independently of a tethered smartphone, with their own subscriptions.

-• Experience a range of new, lighter mobile connected companion devices.
+• Experience a range of new, enhanced mobile connected devices.

-This is the first industry backed global consumer remote SIM specification.
-A global approach and consistent user experience will grow the Internet of Things by allowing consumer device manufacturers to build a new range of products for global deployment based on this common embedded SIM architecture.
-The specification is available now enabling the launch of new devices.
+The GSMA’s specification remains the first and only globally backed global consumer remote SIM specification.
+This global approach and consistent user experience will grow the Internet of Things by allowing consumer device manufacturers to build a new range of products for global deployment based on this common embedded SIM architecture.
+The specification is available now enabling the development of new devices.